FrederikTobner/JANUS/book/src/chapter-01-introduction/misconceptions.md

 # Common Misconceptions

 **"I need to understand every x86_64 instruction"**
 No. We cover what's needed.
-The Intel manual is 5,000 pages.
+The Intel manual has over 5,000 pages.
 Focus on concepts, not memorization.

 **"If my code doesn't work, I'm not cut out for this"**
 Triple faults, cryptic build errors, and mysterious crashes are *normal*.
 Every OS developer has stared at a blank screen for hours.
 Debugging skills matter more than getting it right the first time.